 The key to buying the right vehicle is for consumers to find the trim that has the features they are after without going over budget.
 To help with this, the following guide details the differences found comparing Kia Seltos trim levels.
 Consumers can use this information to prevent going with a trim that is too low and is lacking the features they need.
 It is also useful for preventing consumers from buying a trim that ultimately only added bells and whistles that are never used.

-Compare the 2021 Kia Seltos LX vs S Trim Levels.
-What is the Difference?
+Compare the 2021 Kia Seltos LX vs S Trims.
+What is the difference?

 The Seltos aims to make its mark as a sporty little SUV.
 Accordingly, the entry-level LX trim comes standard with all-wheel drive.
 Powering the SUV is a 2.0L four-cylinder engine with the ability to make 147-horsepower as well as 132 lb-ft of torque.
 It works with what Kia calls an Intelligent Variable Transmission.
 This engine offers a decent amount of acceleration but struggles when pushed at highway speeds.